 Loire Valley Wine Guide

-The 600-mile stretch of the Loire River valley and its tributaries make up one of France’s top wine regions.
-Get to know the wines (from Muscadet to Sancerre) in the Loire Valley Wine Guide.
+The 600-mile (965 km) stretch of the Loire River valley and its tributaries make up one of France’s top wine regions.
+Get to know the wines (from Muscadet to Sancerre) in this Loire Valley Wine Guide.

 Loire-Valley-Wine-Guide-Wine-Folly

-In this guide, explore the grapes, wine appellations, history, culture, and climate of this diverse region.
+Explore this diverse region’s grapes, wine appellations, history, culture, and climate.
 In truth, the Loire Valley feels quite varied from the foothills of the Massif Central to the hip Port city of Nantes.
-And, as you might imagine, the wines vary too!
+And, as you might imagine, the wines vary, too!

-• Explore the many subregions of the Loire and learn their wine specialty.
+• Explore the many subregions of the Loire and learn their wine specialties.

-• Understand how terrain and climate affect wines from each of the 4 major regions.
+• Understand how terrain and climate affect wines from each of the four major regions.

 • Get a peak into the ethos that drives current Loire wine trends.